-To help you better understand your obligations, Nationwide Vehicle Contracts has put together a comprehensive guide with our top tips for maintaining your lease vehicle, including advice on its appearance, mechanics, tyre safety and overall vehicle security.
+To help you better understand your obligations, stock car leasing specialist, Nationwide Vehicle Contracts, has put together a comprehensive guide with our top tips for maintaining your lease vehicle, including advice on its appearance, mechanics, tyre safety and overall vehicle security.

 The most effective method to avoid end-of-lease penalty charges is to keep on top of the vehicle’s maintenance and appearance throughout your lease period.
 Conducting regular checks on the vehicle can help identify any minor damage on the vehicle which if left unresolved, can lead to bigger issues, eventually leading to costly repairs or unwanted penalty charges at the end of your lease deal.